This tutorial uses the Thunderboard Sense 2 connecting to a Raspberry Pi 3 over Bluetooth to send your sensor data to the cloud over Ethernet or WiFi.

 Turn on the Raspberry Pi by plugging in a USB Mini and connecting it to a power source.

-3. Setting up the Pi to automatically connect to Thunderboard
+1.3 Set up the RPI to automatically connect to Thunderboard

 The file should save and show up on the bottom of the browser.
 Click on it.

 A dialog box should open.
 Click Action→ Extract.

 Click on the folder button to change where it is saved.
 It is very important to follow these steps to extract the script in the right folder!
 The script to set up the Raspberry Pi expects all the files to be here, and it will not run if they are not here.